templaza/templaza-framework-docs/docs/themes/agruco/woocommerce-options.md

 * Load With Ajax
 * Hide Empty Products
 * Display on page: select a page that recently viewed products will be displayed on
-* Recently Viewed Title: edit the title “Recently Viewed”
+* Recently Viewed Title: edit the title "Recently Viewed"
 * Read more text: add a read more text if needed
 * Read more url: add a read more url if needed
 * Recently viewed columns: set the number of recently viewed products columns